-“Jake Baddeley is one of the most exceptional artists in the imaginary realism genre.
+“Jake Baddeley is one of the most exceptional artists in the contemporary symbolism genre.
 His work is an evocative mix of the mystical, the profound and the absurd.
 It is classical yet surreal, contemporary yet historical.
 Jake Baddeley combines a masterful technique with provocative imagery in which he invites the viewer into a strange and magical world of his own.
 The major themes that run through his work are a sense of longing, a melancholy humour and a sensual exploration of the female form.”

 There are Two lights.
 One that lights the room, and the one in your head.
 I paint the latter one.
 My paintings are lit by the light of imagination, the real light.

 The places I visit in my work are a product of my dreams, that are also bathed in this light.
 It is an emotional light, that can convey a feeling, a mood or an idea.
 It is the light of nostalgia, of a distant memory, the light of the magical garden of childhood.